The concentration of a liquid can be determined using different measuring methods.

 For concentration measurement the (inductive type) conductivity method is a low cost technology with the following limitations:

-- Activity and therefore conductivity strongly depends on temperature with up to 3 % per °C.
+- Activity and therefore conductivity strongly depend on temperature with up to 3 % per °C.

 - Conductivity measurement is effected by fouling, dirt, generation of complexes or hydrate covers.